 A History of Richmond Synagogue

-Originally written by former president Richard Savinson OBE; revised and updated by current president Malcolm Levi in 2020
+Originally written by former president Richard Savinson OBE; revised and updated by current chairman Malcolm Levi in 2020

 In the beginning

 In 18th century, very successful Sephardi merchants discovered Richmond.
 They continued to live in central London but spent weekends here, having bought large homes in and around Richmond Bridge, Richmond Hill and Richmond Green.